ShimonSamay/Trace_Covid/README.md

 # 🌎 Trace Covid 🌎

-**A web application that provides up-to-date information about number of active and death covid-19 cases around the world.**
+**A web application that provides up-to-date information about active and death covid-19 cases around the world.**

 ## 🛠 Developed using :
  ✔ React \